-The post A whole heap of trouble for Westminster Council appeared first on West Central London.
+The post A whole heap of trouble for Westminster Council appeared first on West Central London Green Party.

 ]]>The opening of the ‘Marble Arch Mound’ arguably did not go as Westminster Council, which commissioned the project, and the architects MVRDV, who realised it, would have hoped.
 Within days Londoners had collectively put their thumbs down.
 When I first saw it, I have to admit, I was also underwhelmed.